PM rejects statistics on job losses

 Opposition parties say the new figures add weight to their inquiry into what they call the crisis in manufacturing.

-Next story in Political: Labour's housing policy is unrealistic - PM
+Next story in Politics: Labour's housing policy is unrealistic - PM

 Copyright © 2012, Radio New Zealand